ffxiv-acerola/ffxiv_stats/README.md

 `ffxiv_stats` is a Python package to compute statistics relating to damage variability in Final Fantasy XIV.
 Variability from hit types (critical, direct, critical-direct) and random +/- 5% rolls are considered.
 Either moments (mean, variance, and skewness) or damage distributions can be calculated.
 Both methods are exact or (asymptotically exact) and do not rely on sampling.

+IMPORTANT: This package is still in the early stages of development and still some sharp edges.
+It is perfectly usable in its current state, but there is is effectively no error checking/handling.
+There are also no safety rails; if you try to model a rotation that is impossible in-game, you will still get mathematically correct values.
+Garbage in = garbage out.
+Also, be aware that class and method names changes are likely.

 IMPORTANT: The effects of hit type rate buffs on skills with guaranteed critical/direct hits is currently not implemented.

 ALSO IMPORTANT: Everything here is assuming level 90.
 There is currently no easy way to handle lower levels.

 ## Getting started